EKarton/UofT-Future-Course-Evaluations/docs/deployment-readme/README.md

 *   What we want:
     *   We want to allow SSH traffic coming into our EC2 instance

-Creating the security group for our EC2 instance:
+* Creating the security group for our EC2 instance:
   1. Go to “Security Groups” tab, and click on “Create Security Group”:

 <div width="100%"><p align="center"><img src="images/image72.png" width="60%"/></p></div>

   2. Enter a name, description, and our VPC:

 <div width="100%"><p align="center"><img src="images/image25.png" width="60%"/></p></div>

   3. Now we need to set up the outbound traffic:
     *   Outbound traffic defines what can be sent out from the subnet
     *   We want anything to come out from the subnet
-*   To do this, follow these:
+    *   Step 4-5 will do this

   4. Select our Security Group, and click on the “Outbound Rules”:

 <div width="100%"><p align="center"><img src="images/image26.png" width="60%"/></p></div>

   5. It should already have it there

   6. Now we need to set up the inbound traffic:
     *   Inbound traffic defines what internet traffic can enter our subnet
     *   We want only SSH from anywhere to enter our subnet (for now)

-            To do this follow the following:
+    *   Steps 7-9 will do this

   7. Select our Security Group, click on the “Inbound Rules”, and click on “Edit Rules”:

 <div width="100%"><p align="center"><img src="images/image37.png" width="60%"/></p></div>

   8. Add an SSH entry for IP mask 0.0.0.0/0 (note that CIDR still plays a role in this):

 <div width="100%"><p align="center"><img src="images/image49.png" width="60%"/></p></div>

   9. You have successfully made a security group for your public subnet

-Creating the Security Group for RDS:
+* Creating the Security Group for RDS:
     *   Same as creating a security group for EC2 but rename it differently

 #### Sub-Step 6.
 Creating the Network Access Control List:
 *   A Network Access Control List is a firewall for the entire VPC (similar to security groups but for the entire VPC)